symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 This guide will walk you through the process of **setting up your node** to join Catapult’s public **test network**.

-The test network mirrors the same **technology** and **features** of the future main public network and allows you to experiment with the offered Catapult's transaction set without the loss of valuable assets.
+The test network mirrors the same **technology** and **features** of the future main public network.
+You can use the testnet to experiment with the offered Catapult's transaction set in a live network without the loss of valuable assets.

 .. note:: The network **might be offline or replaced without notice** because it is used extensively for testing purposes.
 To work in a private environment network, install :doc:`a local network for learning and development purposes <creating-a-private-test-net>`.